-1 electronic document of title, if the document is created, stored, and assigned in such a manner 2 that: 3 (1) a single authoritative copy of the document exists which is unique, identifiable, 4 and, except as otherwise provided in paragraphs (4), (5), and (6), unalterable; 5 (2) the authoritative copy identifies the person asserting control as: 6 (A) the person to which the document was issued; or 7 (B) if the authoritative copy indicates that the document has been transferred, the 8 person to which the document was most recently transferred; 9 (3) the authoritative copy is communicated to and maintained by the person asserting 10 control or its designated custodian; 11 (4) copies or amendments that add or change an identified assignee of the 12 authoritative copy can be made only with the consent of the person asserting control; 13 (5) each copy of the authoritative copy and any copy of a copy is readily identifiable 14 as a copy that is not the authoritative copy; and 15 (6) any amendment of the authoritative copy is readily identifiable as authorized or 16 unauthorized.
-17 Preliminary Comments 18 19 20 Prior Uniform Statutory Provision: Uniform Electronic Transactions Act Section 16.
-21 22 Purpose: 23 24 25 26 27 1.
+1 the person to which the electronic document was issued or transferred.
+2 (b) A system satisfies subsection (a), and a person is deemed to have control of an 3 electronic document of title, if the document is created, stored, and assigned in such a manner 4 that: 5 (1) a single authoritative copy of the document exists which is unique, 6 identifiable, and, except as otherwise provided in paragraphs (4), (5), and (6), unalterable; 7 (2) the authoritative copy identifies the person asserting control as: 8 (A) the person to which the document was issued; or 9 (B) if the authoritative copy indicates that the document has been 10 transferred, the person to which the document was most recently transferred; 11 (3) the authoritative copy is communicated to and maintained by the person 12 asserting control or its designated custodian; 13 (4) copies or amendments that add or change an identified assignee of the 14 authoritative copy can be made only with the consent of the person asserting control; 15 (5) each copy of the authoritative copy and any copy of a copy is readily 16 identifiable as a copy that is not the authoritative copy; and 17 (6) any amendment of the authoritative copy is readily identifiable as authorized 18 or unauthorized.
+19 PRELIMINARY COMMENT 20 21 Prior Uniform Statutory Provision: Uniform Electronic Transactions Act Section 16.
+22 23 Purpose: 24 25 26 27 1.
 The section defines "control" for electronic documents of title and derives its rules from the Uniform Electronic Transactions Act § 16 on transferrable records.
 Unlike UETA § 16, however, a document of title may be reissued in an alternative medium pursuant to Section 7-105.
 At any point in time in which a document of title is in electronic form, the control concept of this section is relevant.
 As under UETA § 16, the control concept embodied in this section provides the legal framework for developing systems for electronic documents of title.

 - 2. Control of an electronic document of title substitutes for the concept of indorsement and possession in the tangible document of title context.
 See Section 7-501.
 A person with a tangible document of title delivers the document by voluntarily transferring possession and a person with an electronic document of title delivers the document by voluntarily transferring control.
 (Delivery is defined in Section 1-201). - 3.
 Subsection (a) sets forth the general rule that the "system employed for evidencing the transfer of interests in the electronic document reliably establishes that person as the person to which the electronic document was issued or transferred."
 The key to having a system that satisfies this test is that identity of the person to which the document was issued or transferred must be reliably established.
-Of great importance to the functioning of the control concept is to be able to demonstrate, at any point in time, the one person entitled under the electronic document.
+Of great importance to the functioning of the control concept is to be able to demonstrate, at any point in time, the one person entitled under the document.
 For example, a carrier may issue an electronic bill of lading by having the required information in a database that is encrypted and accessible by virtue of a password.
 If the computer system in which the required information is maintained identifies the person as the person to which the electronic bill of lading was issued or transferred, that person has control of the electronic document of title.
 That identification may be by virtue of passwords or other encryption methods.
 Registry systems may satisfy this test.
 This Article leaves to the market place the development of sufficient technologies and business practices that will meet the test.